nfo/nicolasfouche.com/index.md

 Ouch.
 Too long to list after 15 years working on so many projects.

-These days, I build scalable and resilient stream processing platforms with Apache Spark, Apache Samza and/or custom components in Lua, Node.js or Go, storing their data in Aerospike, MemSQL, Cassandra, Kafka, and MongoDB.
-I design, code, deploy and operate these platforms on bare-metal, AWS or Azure.
+These days, I build scalable and resilient stream processing platforms with Kafka Streams, Apache Spark and/or custom components in Lua, Node.js or Go, storing their data in Aerospike, MemSQL, Cassandra, Kafka, and MongoDB.
+I design, code, deploy and operate these platforms on bare-metal, Scalway, AWS and Azure.

+Some of these platforms provide machine learning features, validated with Jupyter and H2O via tons of custom graphs.

-I am the author of a few web applications powered by Ruby on Rails, Node.js and Lua/OpenResty, all served by nginx.
+I am also the author of several web applications powered by Ruby on Rails, Node.js and Lua/OpenResty backend, all served by nginx.
+On the frontend side, they use plain JS, React or AngularJS.

-I know a *few things* about web performance, web security, search engines, code quality and efficiency, and coding on electronic boards.
+I know a *few things* about web performance, web security, the DevOps culture, search engines, code quality and efficiency, and coding on electronic boards.

-My [open-source libraries](https://rubygems.org/profiles/nfo) were downloaded more than 600,000 times.
+My [open-source libraries](https://rubygems.org/profiles/nfo) were downloaded more than 750,000 times.

 ## Talks